Proposal Win Rate Calculator

 This simple calculation is your proposal win rate—the cardinal metric among proposal professionals.
 You may even know this number off the top of your head from your last quarterly meeting.

 While your proposal win rate gets much-deserved praise and attention, it’s just a number if there’s no story to back it up.
-That’s why, in this guide, we’ll teach you how to go beyond the win rate formula into your entire RFP process.
+In this guide, we’ll teach you how to go beyond the win rate formula into understanding the performance of your entire RFP process.

 Read on to learn what makes a good win rate, how to draw informative conclusions about your performance, and ways to increase your win rate for a record year.